ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

--
 this phrase, which had grated harshly on his | ored to convince her that she was mistaken.
 All
 ears: ‘* He had the misfortune to have too many | his efforts proving unavailing, he desired her to
 children.”
 Lord D. said: ‘‘I remarked that call the next day, and in the mean time he would
 perhaps no better idea could be given of the dif- | consider her case.
 On the morrow the unhappy
 ferences between the old country and their new | woman was punctual in her attendance.
 His
-home than by the fact that whereas in England | electrica
+home than by the fact that whereas in England | electrical
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_harpers-magazine_1874-12_50_295%2Fsim_harpers-magazine_1874-12_50_295_jp2.zip%2Fsim_harpers-magazine_1874-12_50_295_jp2%2Fsim_harpers-magazine_1874-12_50_295_0148.jp2/pct:11.467552,85.201446,66.703540,6.998967/600,/0/default.jpg"/>
 </td>